davidcereal/dberger1989.github.io/_posts/06-21-2016-tuning-hadoop-raspberry-pi.markdown

 The properties with .java.opts extensions are heap-size limits for the corresponding tasks.
 It’s usually advised to make this .8 of the total memory of the container, since we also want to leave 20 percent for the executing java code.

-The last memory configuration  we need to do is allocate the amount of memory necessary for the Application Master (AM).
+The last memory configuration allocation we need to do is for the Application Master (AM).
 The AM negotiates with Yarn for resources and containers, and is specific to each application, since each application needs containers for different purposes.
 For example, the MapReduce application requires Map containers and Reduce containers.
 Only 1 AM is necessary for each application running, so 1 MapReduce job will only need 1 application.
 This value is usually advised to be twice the minimum memory allocation, so in our case it would be `2 * 768 MB = 1536 MB`

 ```html